147 “me gusta”

 No pets, tobacco, foul language, excessive alcohol, illegal substances or activities.

-I do not provide internet access or transportation.
+I do not provide transportation.
 I do not host hitch hikers.

 I welcome new guests before 3 p.m. to give me time in my schedule before my evening chores.